oscarwieland/OscarWieland/README.md

 # Welcome !

 ## About Me
-I'm Oscar Wieland, a young student of the university of Geneva.
-I am actually doing a master's degree in Business Analytics.
+I'm Oscar Wieland, a young student of the university of Geneva actually doing a master's degree in Business Analytics.

 ## Skills
 - R